 Prior to joining the Brite faculty, McClure spent seven years teaching at Vanderbilt University Divinity School.
-Prior to that, she worked eight years in a private pastoral counseling practice, and five years as a full-time consultant in for-profit and not-for-profit spheres in organizational and leadership development.
-She has written two books: Moving Beyond Individualism in Pastoral Theology, Care and Counseling: Reflections on Theory, Theology and Practice (Wipf & Stock/Cascade, 2010) and Emotions: Problems and Promise for Human Flourishing (Baylor University Press, 2019).
+Prior to that, she worked eight years in a private pastoral counseling practice, and five years as a full-time consultant in both for-profit and not-for-profit spheres in organizational and leadership development.
+She is the author of three books, and a number of articles and book chapters.

 Ph.D., Emory University, Atlanta, GA (2003)